 By Kristiana Bolzman | The Daily Signal

-With the recent release of a study on education spending, many are reiterating a hackneyed conclusion: that the U.S. needs to funnel more money into schools.
+With the release of a study last year on education spending, many are reiterating a hackneyed conclusion: that the U.S. needs to funnel more money into schools.

 The study, from the Institute for Health Metrics and Evaluation at the University of Washington, compared human capital, or the quality of a country’s workforce, in different developed countries.
 Human capital is important, the study explains, because countries with greater human capital experience faster economic growth per capita—meaning more jobs, better wages, and more affordable goods and services.